Optimal Complexity and Certification of Bregman First-Order Methods: Convergence rate and optimality of NoLips

-To find a pair of functions $(f,h)$ which is a difficult instance for all Bregman methods, we use two main ideas.
+\paragraph{Proof intuition.} For finding an instance $(f,h)$ which is difficult for all Bregman methods, we use two main ideas.
 The first is the well-known technique used by Nesterov \cite{Nesterov2004} for proving that $O(1/k^2)$ is the optimal complexity for $L$-smooth convex minimization.
-He defines a ``worst function in the world" that allows any gradient method to discover only one dimension per iteration, hence \textit{hiding} the minimizer from the algorithm in the last dimensions explored.
+He defines a ``worst function in the world" that allows any gradient method to discover only one dimension per iteration, hence \textit{hiding} the minimizer from the algorithm in the remaining unexplored dimensions.

-The second idea is more specific to our setting, and relies on the fact that the set of admissible functions for NoLips $\mathcal{B}_L(C)$ is not closed.
+The second idea is more specific to our setting, and relies on the fact that the set of relatively-smooth problems $\mathcal{B}_L(C)$ is not closed.
 In particular, a limit of differentiable functions need not be differentiable.
-This is why, in our case, we actually have a worst-case \textbf{sequence} of differentiable functions parameterized by some parameter $\mu$, whose limit when $\mu \rightarrow 0$ is a nonsmooth pathological function.
-Also, it explains why the lower bound \eqref{eq:low_bound_first} we give is not attained, but rather approached to an arbitrary precision $\epsilon$.
+Thence, we actually build a worst-case \textbf{sequence} of differentiable functions parameterized by some parameter $\mu$, whose limit when $\mu \rightarrow 0$ is a nonsmooth pathological function.